Single User Mode¶

 When a server is running in “Single User Mode” it means the availability of the Server is limited.

-You may enter “Single User Mode” in scenarios where you are performing maintenance operations such as importing VQL or modifying the settings of the Server.
-In addition, the Server itself may enter Single User Mode to perform actions that cannot be executed concurrently with other actions.
+You may want to switch the server to “Single User Mode” when you are performing maintenance operations such as importing a large VQL file or modifying the settings of the Server.
+In addition, the Server itself may switch to Single User Mode to perform actions that cannot be executed concurrently with other actions.

 While the Server is running in single user mode, it does not process any request.
 That is: